 Swimming in Vancouver Outdoors: Vancouver Beaches

-Vancouver's world-famous beaches are incredibly beautiful...but the water isn't always so inviting--it's cold!
-Still, on a hot summer day, you'll find plenty of people getting wet at Vancouver's Top 5 Beaches.
+Vancouver's world-famous beaches are incredibly beautiful...but the water isn't always so inviting--it's the Pacific Ocean so it can be cold!
+Still, on a hot summer day, you'll find plenty of people getting wet at Vancouver's Top 5 Beaches and the water tends to warm up as it gets closer to fall.

 04 of 04